The-Ludwig/PANAMA/README.md

 `add_weight` can also be applied to dataframes loaded in from hdf5 files produced with PANAMA.

 TODO: Better documentation of weighting (what is weighted, how, proton/neutrons, area...?)

+## Name

+Naming idea goes back to [@Jean1995](https://github.com/Jean1995), thanks for that!
+He originally proposed "PArallel ruN of corsikA on MAny Cores", as the scope of this library grew bigger, it evolved into the current name.

 #### Notes: